 - The data analytics deal with information, dashboards, and reporting

-- The data science includes data analysis but also has elements of data cleaning and preparation (for further analysis).
+- The data science includes data analysis but also has elements of data cleaning and preparation (for further investigation).

-Data Analysts are the specialists who control the data flows and make sense of the data using certain software.
+Data Analysts are the specialists who control the data flows and make sense of the data using specific software.

 Basic data analytics operations don't require specialized personnel to handle the process (usually it can take care of by stand-alone software), but in case of Big Data analytics, you do need qualified Data Analysts.